KitBishop/java-gpio/README.md

 # **java-gpio**
+# IGNORE CONTENTS OF REPOSITORY FOR NOW - STILL UNDER CONSTRUCTION
 Java wrapper classes and programs that make use of the **libnew-gpio** C/C++ code to control Onion Omega GPIO pins

 Provides the following components: